DOMjudge/domjudge/doc/manual/develop.rst

 * Make sure your database contains only the sample data.
 This can be done by first dropping any existing database and then running ``bin/dj_setup_database -u root -r install``.
-* Run the following SQL command to create a dummy user that is assigned linked to the example team:
+* Run the following SQL command to create a dummy user that is linked to the example team:

   .. code-block:: sql